10 days from £3,450pp

 Exploring an isolated archipelago

 Today we’ll move from our island to a much smaller and far more isolated series of islands towards the north of Nosy Be.
-On our journey we’ll explore rarely covered sections of the ocean in our mission to identify new to science whale shark individuals.
+On our journey we’ll explore rarely covered sections of the ocean in our mission to identify new-to-science whale shark individuals.

 Day 09